 Vacation is earned over a period of 12 continuous months.
 The employer has ten months after vacation is earned to provide it to the employee.

 The employer decides when an employee will take vacation.
 The employer must notify the employee at least 1 week in advance of the date the employee's vacation will begin.

 Employers must pay employees vacation pay in the amount of 4% of their gross wages.
-For those employees who have worked for the same employer for eight years or more, employers must pay them vacation pay in the amount of 6% of their gross wages.
+For those employees who have completed 7 years with their employer, employers must pay them vacation pay in the amount of 6% of their gross wages.

 Employers must pay employees their vacation pay at least one day before the employee's vacation begins.